-Recognition And Visibility
+Recognition and Visibility

 USCB will strive to complement and grow the region's strengths by continuing to develop the University's facilities, programs, activities, and community involvement at the Historic Beaufort and Hilton Head Gateway campuses.
 The University will increase its visibility by highlighting the accomplishments of students, faculty, and staff.
 Where possible, USCB will attain appropriate accreditations.
+It will provide Lowcountry citizens with educational opportunities for lifelong learning and cultural enrichment, and develop and maintain partnerships with other entities to better serve the educational needs of the geographic region.